Junk Removal FAQ's

 A. We are not licensed to carry hazardous materials in our trucks.
 Please call your local city recycling center for help with disposing of any hazardous materials.

 A. Junk South accepts check, cash, VISA, MasterCard, American Express, and Discover.

 A. Our truck team will size up your junk and review our price list with you before they begin the job.

-A. Why pay for weeks of having an ugly dumpster or roll-off bin sitting outside your house or building?
-Instead, you can have us come with our truck and have two strong people do the labor and clean up for you.
+A. While Junk South offers roll off dumpsters, you'll be stuck doing the loading.
+Instead, you can have us come with our truck and have two strong people do the labor and clean up.
 Also, you only pay for the amount of space your junk takes up in our truck - with a dumpster or roll-off bin, you pay for the whole thing, whether you fill it or not!

 A. Our pricing is based on the amount of room your junk takes up in the truck and includes all the labor, hauling and landfill fees.
 It's very difficult to get a good idea of the amount of room your junk will take up in our truck without seeing it first.
 Our truck team will provide you with a free no-obligation price quote after they review your items that need to be removed.

 A. This allows our drivers to be prepared for events as traffic delays or jobs that are larger than expected.
 Our truck team will call you 15 to 30 minutes before the time slot you have booked to provide a firm arrival time.